-These seasonal variations Save are why the Harbor/Save the Bay is reluctant conclusions from results individual for years, preferring to rely on multiyear averages.
+These seasonal variations are why Save the Harbor/Save the Bay is reluctant to draw conclusions from results for individual years, preferring to rely on multiyear averages.

-In 2020, the overall water quality safety rating for Boston Harbor's regional beaches managed by the Department Conservation and 93% Recreation was which was improvement over the prior year, which had a score of 89%.
+In 2020, the overall water quality safety rating for Boston Harbor's regional beaches managed by the Department of Conservation and Recreation was 93% which was an improvement over the prior year, which had a score of 89%.

-Five beaches had perfect scores of 100% in 2020, including Carson Beach, City Point and Pleasure Bay in South Boston, and Revere Beach Winthrop Beach as well.
+Five beaches had perfect scores of 100% in 2020, including Revere Beach, Carson Beach, City Point and Pleasure Bay in South Boston, as well as Winthrop Beach.
 Eight other area beaches earned ratings ranging from 85% to 98%.
-Water quality continues to lag at Beach Tenean Dorchester, which scored 79% and at King's Beach in Lynn and Swampscott, which scored just 70% in 2020.
+Water quality continues to lag at Tenean Beach in Dorchester, which scored 79% and at King's Beach in Lynn and Swampscott, which scored just 70% in 2020.